plotly/academy/_react/1-introduction.md

 Yey, this works!

 We don't actually want to log "click!" every time we click the button though – we want to count the times it has been clicked!
 To do that, we have to add state to our `Counter` component.
-That state will have a `clicks` property, which initially is zero and increments by one with each click.
+State is a plain object in react, which can have as little or as many properties as you like!
+Out state will have a `clicks` property, which initially is zero and increments by one with each click.

 The first thing we need to do is set the initial state.
-Classes have a `constructor` that is called when the class is first initialized, which we can use to assign the initial state to our component:
+Classes have a `constructor` that is called when the class is first initialised, which we can use to assign the initial state to our component:

 ```JS
 class Counter extends React.Component {